CUBRID/cubrid-manual/en/sql/catalog.rst

 Querying on Catalog
 ===================

 To query on catalog classes, you must convert identifiers such as class, virtual class, attribute, trigger, method and index names to lowercases, and create them.
 Therefore, you must use lowercases when querying on catalog classes.
+But, DB user name is changed as uppercases and stored into db_user system catalog table.

 .. code-block:: sql